ajarara/circe-actions/README-INTERIM.md

 | target | The nick or channel the event is directed at | "#emacs", "fsbot" |
 | contents | Depends on the event.
 An `irc.message` event stores message, a CTCP ping stores round trip time | "Stormtrooper2: These aren't the droids we're looking for." |

 Having to write functions with this large parameter signature can be a pain.
-Circe-actions provides a facility to generate these functions while providing a convenient interface to access them.
+Circe-actions provides a facility to generate these functions while providing a convenient interface to access their arguments.

 ``` elisp
 (with-circe-actions-closure